A Conviction to Seek God’s Wisdom:

 Jane Perkins has a Master’s degree in counseling from the University of Illinois and maintains state licensure status in Illinois and Missouri.
 She has been counseling for over 26 years.

-A New Path
+A New Path Guided by Truth

 I now live in the Branson, Missouri, area and enjoy spending my free time putting on muck boots to care for our backyard’s 12-18 hens.
 This is me and AL (AL is short for “Alison”)

-I married a wonderful country boy I met in college.
-With this ring… you will move three hours south to the Peoria area and begin a new life in the country!
+Born and raised in the Chicago suburb of Naperville, IL, I never envisioned leaving city life, but God had a different plan!
+I married a wonderful country boy I met in college, a decision that came with an unexpected relocation three hours south to the Peoria area and a new life in the countryside.

 One of the women I met invited me to a church Bible study, so I gladly went—what better place to meet new friends?